valeriosouza/jetpack-whatsapp/readme.txt

 = I do not see the button on my page, though I see other social networks. = The icon of WhatsApp only appears on smartphones and tablets devices.

+= It is not working on Windows Phone. =
+For some reason, we do not know or WhatsApp application, or Windows Phone, the button does not work and remove these devices.

 == Screenshots ==

 1. Option in admin.